Karin looks back on adopting a brother and sister.

-I mention Betty less as she showed less signs of the trauma of neglect.
-That said, she is a strong willed, emotional little diva and I’m not looking forward to her teenage years!
+I mention Betty less as she showed fewer signs of the trauma of neglect.
+That said, she is a strong-willed, emotional little diva and I’m not looking forward to her teenage years!

-This Autumn it will be four years since we adopted.
+This Autumn will be four years since we adopted.
 We are settled as a family and have a whole new circle of friends who’ve met through the school.
-We’ve got a group called ‘the bad mums’ on Whatsapp.
-Those who tell it as it is, who are not afraid to say I opened the wine at 4pm yesterday just to cope.
-Parenting is difficult and I need to be around people who don’t sugar coat it.
+We’ve got a group called ‘the bad mums’ on WhatsApp.
+Those who tell it as it is, who are not afraid to say I opened the wine at 4 pm yesterday just to cope.
+Parenting is difficult and I need to be around people who won’t sugar-coat it.
 If I’m struggling, they give me advice and vice versa.
 They know about our adoption and on occasion say I would never know they aren’t yours by birth.
-Many say they look like us, apparently Betty also walks like me!
+Many say they look like us, apparently, Betty also walks like me!
 They’re definitely getting our sense of humour.
-Our friends are not all from adoption, they are a same sex couple, single parents, parents with twins that are just as active as ours.
+Our friends are not all from adoption, they are a same-sex couple, single parents, and parents with twins that are just as active as ours.
 We all have a challenge, we choose to share our experiences and it’s good to be open and say – I’m not coping.
 And to be there when they aren’t.

-I recently wrote to Maggie at CCS Adoption to tell her that we were fulfilling our dream of being sat around a camp fire having fun times.
+I recently wrote to the CEO of CCS Adoption to tell her that we were fulfilling our dream of being sat around a campfire and having fun times.
 Sat in a meeting four years prior, she was sceptical that this would happen.
-Painting a picture of challenge is what they need to do – it’s tough.
+Painting a picture of the challenge is what they need to do – it’s tough.
 We like to think that we put in the hard yards and didn’t choose the easy option of being soft and accepting of negative behaviour.
 It’s now paying off and life is good.
-We’re looking forward to our first all-inclusive holiday where kids clubs beckon and I might just get to spend some time with my husband again.
+We’re looking forward to our first all-inclusive holiday where kids’ clubs beckon and I might just get to spend some time with my husband again.